-The authority carries out a three years rolling cycle revaluation.
-Management engage the services of a qualified valuer, who is a Regulated Member of the Royal Institute of Chartered Surveyors (RICS) to undertake these valuations as of 31 March 2024.
+The Authority carries out a three years rolling cycle.
+This involved one-third of land and building full inspection while the rest are desktop revalued based on the outcome of one-third inspection.
+The rolling cycle was completed at 31 March 2024.
+For 2024/25 management commissioned qualified valuer to performed full desktop valuation.
+Management engage the services of a qualified valuer, who is a Regulated Member of the Royal Institute of Chartered Surveyors (RICS) to undertake these valuations as of 31 March 2025.
 The valuations involve a wide range of assumptions and source data and are therefore sensitive to changes in market conditions.
 ISAs (UK) 500 and 540 require us to undertake audit procedures on the use of external expert valuers and the methods, assumptions and source data underlying the fair value estimates.

 The valuation represents a key accounting estimate made by management within the financial statements due to the size of the values involved, the subjectivity of the measurement(s) and the sensitive nature of the estimate to changes in key assumptions.
-We have therefore identified the valuation of land and buildings as a significant risk.
+We have therefore identified the valuation of Authority land and buildings as a significant risk.